Dana Scully

-Dana Katherine Scully, M.D., is a fictional character and one of the two protagonists in the Fox science-fiction, supernatural television series The X-Files, played by Gillian Anderson.
-Scully is a Federal Bureau of Investigation (FBI) Special Agent and a medical doctor (MD), partnered with fellow Special Agent Fox Mulder for seasons one to seven and seasons 10 and 11, and with John Doggett in the eighth and ninth seasons.
-In the television series, they work out of a cramped basement office at FBI headquarters in Washington, DC to investigate unsolved cases labeled "X-Files."
-In 2002, Scully leaves government employment, and in 2008, she begins working as a surgeon in a private Catholic hospital, where she stays for seven years, until rejoining the FBI.
-In contrast to Mulder's credulous "believer" character, Scully is the skeptic for the first seven seasons, choosing to base her beliefs on what science can prove.
-She later on becomes a "believer" after Mulder's abduction at the end of season seven.
+Dana Katherine Scully, M.D., is one of the two protagonists in the Fox science-fiction, supernatural television series The X-Files.
+The character, played by Gillian Anderson, is a Federal Bureau of Investigation (FBI) Special Agent and a medical doctor (MD).
+She investigates unsolved criminal cases labeled X-Files, which are often revealed to be supernatural or extraterrestrial in nature.

+During the first seven seasons, Scully is partnered with fellow Special Agent Fox Mulder.
+In contrast to Mulder's credulous "believer" character, Scully is the skeptic, choosing to base her beliefs on what science can prove.
+She later on becomes a "believer" after Mulder's abduction at the end of season seven, and partners with John Doggett in the eighth and ninth seasons.

+In 2002, Scully leaves government employment.
+In 2008, she begins working as a surgeon in a private Catholic hospital, where she stays for seven years, until rejoining the FBI.